 But those who lack the motivation to save might want to consider keeping their goal-related money separate.
 As we’ve already addressed above, having a high interest savings account to help you reach your long-term goals faster is key.
 But what about your current savings?
 Building up a pool of savings, not just for an emergency fund but also to fulfil short term goals, even for things such as a yearly holiday, is key to managing your finances well.

 The tricky part is that most normal savings accounts give you next to nothing in interest, and high interest savings accounts require a certain measure of effort.
-If you’re looking for something that’s relatively straight forward, you could consider accounts like UOB’s new Stash account, which you can read more about here.
-It allows you to earn up to 1.0% per annum, and unlike fixed deposit accounts, allows you to still have the ability to withdraw your cash in case of an emergency.
+If you’re looking for something that’s relatively straight forward, you could consider accounts like DBS’s recently enhanced Multiplier Account, which you can read more about here.
+If you credit your salary into a DBS or POSB account, the Multiplier Account allows you to earn between 1.55% and 3.5% per annum.
+Unlike fixed deposit accounts, allows you to still have the ability to withdraw your cash in case of an emergency.

 How many savings accounts do you have?
 Tell us in the comments!
 You can easily find out more details on savings accounts in Singapore with at MoneySmart’s Savings Account comparison page.